 But the decision didn’t come lightly.
 And the transition didn’t happen overnight.
 So, if you’re considering relocating for a new job, here’s my top 10 list of things to consider, in no particular order.

 Of course, first, you want to make sure that the job you’re relocating for is a perfect match for you.
-You’ll be going through a lot of other changes, so when relocating, a job that you’re qualified for, passionate about, and is a must.
+You’ll be going through a lot of other changes, so when relocating, a job that you’re qualified for, passionate about, and interested in is a must.
 A relocation’s probably not the best time to consider a career change.

 A Midwest-sized salary definitely won’t go as far in metros like L.A. or New York.
 And a pay cut from a New York salary might still get you a better quality of life in many metros.
 And, even closely located metros can vary widely in cost of living, so make sure you consider that when weighing a job offer in another market.
 You can get a good idea of cost of living differences with many online calculators, or ask someone you know or have met online about typical living expenses, including expense you might not expect.